2001 Old Dominion 500

 The 2001 Old Dominion 500 was the 30th stock car race of the 2001 NASCAR Winston Cup Series and the 53rd iteration of the event.
 The race was held on Monday, October 15, 2001, Martinsville, Virginia at Martinsville Speedway, a 0.526 mi permanent oval-shaped short track.
 The race took the scheduled 500 laps to complete.
 In the closing laps of the race, Ricky Craven, driving for PPI Motorsports, would manage to defend Robert Yates Racing driver Dale Jarrett in a close finish to win his first career NASCAR Winston Cup Series victory and his only victory of the season.
 To fill out the podium, Jarrett and Bill Davis Racing driver Ward Burton would finish second and third, respectively.

 Background

-Martinsville Speedway is an NASCAR-owned stock car racing track located in Henry County, in Ridgeway, Virginia, just to the south of Martinsville.
+Martinsville Speedway is a NASCAR-owned stock car racing track located in Henry County, in Ridgeway, Virginia, just to the south of Martinsville.
 At 0.526 miles (0.847 km) in length, it is the shortest track in the NASCAR Cup Series.
 The track was also one of the first paved oval tracks in NASCAR, being built in 1947 by H. Clay Earles.
 It is also the only remaining race track that has been on the NASCAR circuit from its beginning in 1948.